quinkennedy/print_linkedlist_nyc/README.md

 OVERVIEW
 ======
 I start with a minimal (3-byte) description for each letter.
-Then I kick off a recursive method that blows up each letter to 16 times its original size (in memory). and finally print the stack that contains the blown-up letters as a bitmap.
+Then I kick off a recursive method that blows up each letter to 16 times its original size (in memory).
+These blown-up versions are placed in a linked list on the heap.
+At the end I print the memory block in the heap containing the linked list as a bitmap.

 OTHER
 ======